Who Should Apply to the DEVS MA Program?

 I'm looking for an academically oriented, research-based program in development studies.

-Our MA programme is academically oriented: its primary goal is to provide students with important conceptual tools and knowledge for undertaking academic research in the broad field of development studies.
-Our programme is therefore not designed for students seeking direct professional training in development administration and/or practice.
-In the past our graduating students have gone on to a range of professions, including further academic studies and/or careers in government, law, media, social justice and NGOs, international business and other fields.
+The DEVS MA program is academically oriented: its primary goal is to provide students with important conceptual tools and knowledge for undertaking academic research in the broad field of development studies.
+Our program is therefore not designed for students seeking direct professional training in development administration and/or practice.
+Our graduating students have gone on to a range of professions, including further academic studies and/or careers in government, law, media, social justice and NGOs, international business and other fields.

-Do my interests coincide with the department’s core strengths?
+My research interests coincide with the Department’s core strengths.

-You should make sure you indicate clearly on your application why you consider Global Development Studies at Queen’s a good place to pursue research in your specific interests.
+clearly indicate in the Statement of Interest section on your online application form why you consider Global Development Studies at Queen’s a good place to pursue development research in your main areas of interest.

 Entry into our program is highly competitive.
 We are looking for students who demonstrate strong research potential, are a good fit with our areas of expertise and who fall within our areas of supervisory capacity.
 The Admissions Committee closely reviews statements of interest, transcripts and academic letters of reference to determine the most qualified and suitable candidates.
 While we run an academically-oriented program, additional selection criteria may include experience in practical development or community-oriented programs and written and/or spoken language skills other than English (particularly languages spoken in the global South or in aboriginal communities in Canada).